Jodi Picoult's 'Sing You Home' is one of her greatest literary triumphs

 So whether you believe in maintaining the integrity of traditional marriage or you believe that all people should have the same rights regardless of their sexual orientations, you should read this novel.
 It is guaranteed to open your eyes to how the other side lives, and perhaps you’ll see that, in the end, we are all human, and we all do what we believe to be correct.

-Ann Arbor Classics Book Group and the Lead Books Contributor for AnnArbor.com.
+Melissa LR Handa, who also writes fiction by the name of Emlyn Chand, is the founder and organizer of the Ann Arbor Classics Book Group and the Lead Books Contributor for AnnArbor.com.
 She is also an aspiring novelist, steadfastly seeking the publication of her first novel while penning her second.
 She conducts live twitterviews with authors and with bloggers every Tuesday, Thursday, and Sunday at 4 p.m.
 EST and runs a weekly flash fiction contest on her blog.